cstsunfu/dlk/README.md

 - [o] Predict
   - [X] make the main code.
   - [ ] test
+* [X] when the high config change the _name of the basic config, the base config should be coverd
 - [ ] one Optimizer different Para Group use different Schedulers.

   - [ ] Ref  https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.CyclicLR.html#torch.optim.lr_scheduler.CyclicLR